GUARANTEED DEPARTURES

 - 3 meals a day (breakfast, lunch, and dinner with tea or coffee along) during the trek and climbing period;

-- All camping equipment in base camp.
+- All camping equipment is in the base camp.

 - 30kg baggage allowance during trekking (with porter 2:1);